-Election watch: Priyanka Gandhi asks Congress workers to ignore exit polls, guard counting centres
+Election watch: Opposition urges poll panel to verify VVPAT slips before votes are counted

-All of the day’s Lok Sabha poll updates, as they happen.
+All of today’s Lok Sabha poll updates, as they happen.

+India’s seven-phase General Elections concluded on May 19, and the results are due on May 23.
+For the full schedule click here, and to subscribe to our newsletter about the elections, click here.

+Several Opposition parties met at Delhi’s Constitution Club on Tuesday to discuss strategy after the results are announced on May 23.
+The strategy meeting was spearheaded by Chandrababu Naidu.
+DMK’s Kanimozhi, Danish Ali from BSP, Congress leaders Ashok Gehlot and Abhishek Manu Singhvi, and Aam Aadmi Party chief Arvind Kejriwal attended the meeting.

 Live updates